 1. Deploy a “think before you click” mentality within your organization

 Your employees are one of the most important lines of defense you can have against a breach.
-While you can leverage tools, technologies, policies, and controls to help safeguard your security, it is really important to train all your employees on the types of phishing activities that are out there so they can help to identify suspicious emails and activities and report these to their IT department, and so they have the education they need to recognize when a link in an email or text message should not be clicked.
-Social engineering and phishing continue to evolve, so it is important that this training is ongoing.
+While you can leverage tools, technologies, policies, and controls to help safeguard your security, it is essential to train all your employees on the types of phishing activities.

 2. Implement a password manager across your network

-An effective way to step-up authentication security is to implement MFA.
-This will introduce authentication tools, such as biometrics or a unique one-time code that is sent to a separate device, to make the log in process easier for your employees while maintaining a high level of security through the continuous authentication of user and device identities.
+An effective way to decrease the challenges—and risk—of the number of passwords employees need to use is to step up authentication security in addition to password security practices.
+Multi-factor authentication (MFA) introduces authentication tools, such as biometrics or a unique one-time code that is sent to a separate device, to make the log in process easier for your employees while maintaining a high level of security through the continuous authentication of user and device identities.

 Software updates are often deployed to fix known security flaws, which means outdated software can present a huge security gap—one that threat actors already know how to target.
 You can keep your security infrastructure up to date by configuring all the devices on your network to update automatically.
 Automating updates will help ensure employees are updating their software regularly, even if the devices they are using to connect to the network are located off-prem, as is becoming the norm in the work-from-anywhere world.